-Read more about Gore-Tex compared with Omni-Tech technology.
+Read more about Gore-Tex compared vs Omni-Tech technology.

 When it comes to Marmot products that are meant to be as environmentally-friendly as possible, Eco Featherless and EvoDry clothes deserve a special mention.
 Their Eco Featherless jackets are particularly interesting – they remove the actual bird sourcing by mimicking the down insulation.